UTheCat/jumpvalley/README.md

 Once finished (or if you already downloaded it), run .NET-Enabled Godot v4.2.1 and open your copy of this repository's ```project.godot``` file.

 In order to run the project, there's a play button near the top-right corner of the window.
 Click it to run the project.

+### Debugging

+If you'd like to use the Visual Studio Code terminal for debugging, you should debug Jumpvalley using this command with this repository's root folder as the working directory:

+`<path to Godot executable> --verbose`

+This should allow you to see console output (including any errors that may come up).